cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Nope...
 Not on the protocol level.
 Not on the database level.
 Not on the consensus level.
 Every transaction should and must be routed (passed to its destination whatever it maybe).

 ### So what do you do with those who break the law?
-If we obscure from the question of what is the law and by whom it determines, then:
+If we obscure from the question of what is the law and by whom it is determined, then:

 There are no bad intentions in wanting to find the answer to something.
 You might not know something is "bad" until you know what it is.
 We are born Tabula Rasa - a clean sheet.
 The answer itself might indeed contain information that someone might see as "bad" or "inappropriate".
 This is not something we can control.
 We do not produce the information, we provide the tool to search through it and obtain it.

 It can be assumed that in the future, someone will build applications on top of cyber and might want to filter out information on the application level (the results that the end-users sees and interacts with).
-This is not encouraged but indeed is up to the developer.
+This is not encouraged, but indeed is up to the developer.
 We will never do something like this.
 Regardless if this happens or not, the protocol will NOT be censored and that information will be accessible.

 This will create a competition between developers to pass the truth to the users.